Moving to Korea: The Complete Checklist from Pre-Arrival to Your First 30 Days

 File 전입신고 within 14 days of moving in

-As soon as you sign a lease and take possession of a property, the 14-day clock for 전입신고 (move-in registration) starts.
+As soon as you sign a lease and take possession of a property, the 14-day clock for move-in registration (전입신고) starts.
 File at your local district office (구청) with your lease contract, passport, and ARC.
-Foreign residents must also separately notify their local immigration office of a change of address within 14 days, an additional step beyond the district office registration.
+Foreign residents must also separately notify immigration of the change of address: within 15 days for most visa categories, or within 14 days for F-4 holders.
+This immigration report is a separate obligation from the 전입신고 at the district office, and both must be filed.

 Week 3: days 15 to 21